Geological knowledge discovery using machine augmented intelligence

 Exploring how the power of automation and artificial intelligence (AI) can help geoscientists make informed geological interpretations

 Geological interpretation is a complex task, where an interpreter’s bias has a significant impact.
 As a result, interpretation outcomes are variable and uncertain, but these outcomes form the basis of critical decisions at different stages of the mining value chain including mineral exploration, resource modelling, and mining.

-With the increasing use of artificial intelligence and machine learning in our daily lives such as for information search, online shopping, and virtual assistant AIs, the geoscience domain has also been active in the uptake of machine learning and AI to assist in interpreting geology from data.
+With the increasing adoption of artificial intelligence (AI) and machine learning in our daily lives, such as for online searches, online shopping, and virtual assistant AI, the geoscience domain has also been active in the uptake of machine learning and AI to assist in interpreting geology from data.

 The Centre for Data-driven Geoscience (CDG) at the University of Western Australia has been working closely with the minerals industry to develop data science applications over the past 15 years.
 These applications use automated image analysis, machine learning and AI to extract geological information/patterns and knowledge from diverse types of data, including regional scale geophysics images, mine scale drill hole data and geological text.
 While the automated solutions give fast, consistent and reproducible outcomes, disseminating these technologies to help end-users make decisions in actual industry practice is challenging.
 The main challenges include addressing the decision maker’s trust in data science solutions; and the usability of the machine augmentation in industry practice.

 To help build trust in the solutions presented to end users, it is important to consider the transparency of the algorithmic process and the impact of parameters used in the algorithm; this will help an end user make a more informed decision about outputs from the algorithmic process.
 It is also important that the solution communicates as clearly as possible with the user the uncertainty or variability of the outcomes, such as the impact of the input features to the output and its certainty.